CESSProject/doc-v2/storage-miner/running.md

 If you get the result of `You are not a storage node` , please wait for the chain synchronization to complete.

 ## Increase Miner Staking

+Make sure that the signatureAcc is the same as stakingAcc can use this command

 ```bash
 sudo cess bucket increase staking <deposit amount>